DDLH-92/Deezzzer/README.md

 # Dizzzer

-Welcome to Dizzzer, a music application that uses the Deezer API to allow you to discover the top 10 and top 100 songs.
-You can listen to music using the integrated music player.
+Welcome to Dizzzer, a music application that uses the Deezer API to allow you to listen the top 10 and discover top 100 songs.
+You can listen to Top10 music using the integrated music player.

 ## How to use Dizzzer